Sunnyvale, California Therapists

 Sunnyvale has what any metropolitan city suburb has – people who need and want the guidance and help of trained mental health therapists and counselors.

 The area is known for the plethora of things to do.
-The Bay Area in general has a whole host of attractions which draw millions of tourists each year.
-The downtown area of Sunnyvale has undergone changes recently, including the opening of streets that had been closed for over three decades, a recently renovated Sunnyvale Town Center and the opening of Redwood Square.
+The Bay Area in general has a whole host of attractions that draw millions of tourists each year.
+The downtown area of Sunnyvale has changed recently, including the opening of streets that had been closed for over three decades, a recently renovated Sunnyvale Town Center, and the opening of Redwood Square.

 Mental Health Statistics for Sunnyvale

-Good, or at least adequate mental health means have a general sense of well-being and that things are going to be okay.
-Having your basic needs met, along with general sense of well being are hallmarks of having good mental health.
-However, Sunnyvale like many municipalities in Santa Clara County are experiencing an increase in homelessness.
+Good, or at least adequate mental health means having a general sense of well-being and that things are going to be okay.
+Having your basic needs met, along with a general sense of well-being are hallmarks of having good mental health.
+However, Sunnyvale like many municipalities in Santa Clara County is experiencing an increase in homelessness.
 Sadly, 1 in 20 suffer from a major mental illness.

 Sunnyvale’s Mental Health Challenges